 Yes.
 My suggestion: pick the lower level first, then work your way upward.

 Why did you reduce the time window?

 So that teams can complete the test in one of our classes, or in a math class in school.

 Are we allowed to print the questions for our mathlete?

 Absolutely.
 Just make sure you hide them until right before they start the test!

 On balance, tech support and moral support.
-Try to resist the temptation to help with problem solving.
-If you want to get in there, save that for Picture Perfect.
+You can provide clarification on wording, and provide definitions if needed.
+But *please* try to resist the temptation to help with problem solving.
+If you want to get in there, save that for Picture Perfect!

 Why don't you capture all the team data when people first sign up?